niklasb/crhash/README.md

     alphabetX
       is an alphabet specification in one of two formats:
-        =s     represents the explicit set of characters in s :lo:hi represents the explicit set of ascii characters with ASCII values in the inclusive range lo..hi
+        =s     represents the explicit set of characters in s :lo:hi represents the set of characters with ASCII values in the inclusive range lo..hi

       You can provide different charsets for the different wildcard positions in the pattern string.
 The last character set you provide will be used